plotdb/form/doc/widget.md

  - `isEmpty(v)`: provide `isEmpty` check above basic check against undefined or '' values.
  - `validate(v)`: validate the given value ( the stored value, maybe structued ) manually
    - we pass structured value here before mod may want to validate the whole value.
+ - `content(v)`: return semantic content instead of structure content.
+   - return value may still be a structured data such as array or object, if widget intetionally does this.
+     - however all the returned value should be considered as "content".
- - `value(v)`: when the real value is structured, use this function to return a value that can be used to validate
+   - `@plotdb/form` validator use this to get value for validation.

 ## base widget